drew-nicolet/hylia-demo/src/propagation/how-to-grow-good-king-henry-from-seed.md

               src: /images/close-up-of-a-small-seedling.jpg
           - imageObject:
               src: /images/full-panoramic.png
+              alt: This is more alt text for example
+              title: A close up picture of the good king henry near the side of our house.
       - updateDate: 2020-08-20T20:00:21.002Z
         updateHeading: Plants Reach Maturity in First Season and Go To Seed
         updateImages: /images/dscf8761-768x1024.jpg